Tag Archive for: Paul Aspelin REALTOR®

 U-Haul trailer and our Rav4 driving to Colorado

-We packed everything we owned into one 20’ moving truck Paul drove and one small U-Haul we towed with our Rav4 over the mountains.
+Everything we owned got packed into one 20’ moving truck Paul drove, and one small U-Haul we towed with our Rav4 over the mountains.
 Ask Paul about that uphill climb out of Denver on I-70!
 LOL.
 He wrote a post about what it’s really like to drive I-70, that post is worth a read, it will make you laugh and make you aware that it’s not your typical interstate highway.

 Decision Fatigue

 My final moving preparation tip is to realize that decision fatigue is real.
 There were days I just couldn’t make any more decisions about our “stuff”.
 I set some things aside I just didn’t know what to do with, keep or not keep?
 Some things needed more research.
 For example, I donated the formal dresses from the school dances my girls attended to a specific charity just for that purpose vs Goodwill.
 Did you know Goodwill takes bowling balls?
-At least the one by us did.
-I called first to verify.
+At least the one by us did, but call first to verify.
 Our local bowling alley didn’t want them.

-Gifts from other people that I didn’t find value in anymore created a strange feeling.
-I appreciated the gift when I got it.
-And I probably used it.
-But I just didn’t want it anymore and I felt guilty for not wanting it.
-I donated a crystal vase that was a wedding gift.
-There was guilt to process.
-I tried to relive the moments and the people during this process.
+Gifts from other people that I didn’t find value in anymore created a strange feeling because I appreciated the gift when I got it.
+And I probably used it, but just didn’t want it anymore.
+It was a bit more difficult donating a crystal vase that was a wedding gift.
+There was some guilt to process, but I tried to relive the moments and the people during this purging process.
 I took photos of items and texted a few to my college friends and we laughed.
-I wanted to enjoy this process as much as possible while knowing there would be difficult moments and hard decisions.
+I wanted to embrace this process as much as possible, even knowing there would be difficult moments and tough decisions along the way.

-When our house started to look sparce, I actually found it a relief.
-We sometimes wonder what was in all those boxes stored in the basement anyways.
-We stored stuff because we could, just in case we needed it.
+When our house started to look sparse, I actually found it a relief.
+We sometimes wonder what was in all those boxes stored in the basement.
+It seemed we kept stuff because we could, just in case we needed it.
 But what we found out was we really didn’t need those things anymore at all.
-I was happy that others could find joy in the items I was donating or selling.
+I was happy that others could find joy in the items that were being donated and sold.

 Preparing a Home to Sell

 Moving Preparation first impression of exterior of home for salePaul always tells his clients that “The way you sell a home is different than the way you live in a home.”
 That means decluttering and depersonalizing it as much as possible before it goes on the market.
 Pre-packing items that are used on rare occasions or in a different season than the one you are currently in can really help open up your cabinets and closets.
 You want buyers to be able to easily walk up to a window and move from room to room.
 Too much furniture makes a room look small.
-Less is best.
-Pack it, donate it, or sell it.
-You may want to read Paul’s post about essential steps for moving.
+Most times less is best.

-You only have one chance to make a first impression.
 You want your home to look it’s best when the photographer comes to take photos.
 Make sure your horizontal surfaces are free from clutter.
 Put things away in drawers, closets or cabinets.
 Make sure your closets don’t look over-stuffed.

-We have already talked about home maintenance.
 Make sure your home shines and there aren’t loose hinges, burnt out lightbulbs, discoloration or stains.
 When in doubt, replace it, paint it or get rid of it.
 You want buyers to see the potential of living there, not a potential list of repairs, replacements and concerns.
 Ask Paul about the value of getting your home pre-inspected.
 We did and we found some items that we could easily fix that we weren’t aware of ourselves.
-And when we sold our home (after the first showing) the buyers didn’t ask us to do anything more to the home after their inspection.
+When we sold our home (after the first showing) the buyers didn’t ask us to do anything more to the home after their inspection.
 They could tell we had taken good care of it.

 If you want a smooth selling experience before you move to Grand Junction, or anywhere, do as much work ahead of time as you can.
 It will pay off in a much smoother transaction and save you time and frustration during the home selling process.
-You may want to read his post about writing Contingent Offers.
+You may want to read Paul’s post about writing Contingent Offers.
 Ask him about Radon too!

 Paul Aspelin and Michelle Aspelin